bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 managements, or in case of High Availability with virtual IPs.
 Ansible is not able to gather this information alone from playbooks (it could, but this would end up with a way too much complex stack), and so we have to provide it manually.
 You can also set here an IP address from another subnet if your system has network routing.

-Then check content the second network, interconnect-1 in file group_vars/all/general_settings/network.yml .
+Now check content of the second network, interconnect-1 in file group_vars/all/general_settings/network.yml .
 As this is **not** an administration network, its configuration is easy.